jonlpersson/ed-latimore/site/_posts/2016-04-19-how-to-get-into-a-relationship.md

 As you become more attractive, your options will increase in both quality and quantity.

 Your scarcity problem becomes one of over-abundance.
-Congratulations\!
+Congratulations!
 This is a big deal.
 You’re now on a wonderful cycle of success.

 You’re aloof and hard to get because you have genuine abundance.
 Your aloofness makes you more attractive, thus giving you more options.
 You beat the game.